Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-The pension carry forward rule allows you to use unused annual allowance from the previous three tax years, on top of the current year's £60,000 annual allowance.
-This can be valuable if you have had a windfall, sold a business, or simply want to make a large one-off pension contribution.
-There are conditions to meet, and carry forward must be used in the right order.
+Carry forward lets you use unused annual allowance from the previous three tax years, on top of the current year's £60,000.
+If you have had a windfall, sold a business, or want to make a large one-off contribution, this is the rule to know.
+There are conditions, and carry forward must be used in a set order.

 What is pension carry forward?

-The annual allowance for 2026/27 is £60,000 — the maximum amount you (and your employer) can contribute to registered pension schemes in a tax year while still receiving tax relief.
-Carry forward lets you top this up with unused allowance from the three previous tax years, meaning your effective limit for a single year can be considerably higher.
+The annual allowance for 2026/27 is £60,000.
+That is the maximum total contributions to registered pension schemes in a tax year while still getting tax relief.
+Carry forward lets you add unused allowance from the three previous years on top.
+Your effective limit for a single year can be well above £60,000.

 To use carry forward you must: